Tedmyles/HOTEL_MANAGEMENT/README.md

    - **View Profile:** Users can view their profile information.
    - **Edit Profile:** Users can update their profile information including password and profile photo.
 4. **M-Pesa Integration:**
-     The app has m-pesa integration to enable seamless and secure payment.
+     The app has been integrated with mpesa to enable seamless and secure payment.

 #### Admin Features: